HanchaiN/Lectures/00 - Summary/RAID135 - Molecular and Cellular Basis for Medicine/01 - Protein structure and concept of bio-catalysis and enzyme kinetics.md

+---
+aliases:
+  - Protein Structure and Concept of Bio-catalysis and Enzyme Kinetics
+---

-# Protein structure and concept of bio-catalysis and enzyme kinetics
+# Protein Structure and Concept of Bio-catalysis and Enzyme Kinetics

 ## Amino Acid